amannv2/Clipboard-log/README.md

 2. Run ```python main.py``` command
 3. Done.
 The script will keep running in the background.

+**NOTE:** To stop the script, open Windows Task Manager, search `python` in details tab and close that process

 ## Where to get logs?
 You can find all your copied text in location: C:\Clipboard-logs For a single day, all logs are present under same file like 2020-10-22